 6. Double Vision: Code Name 711 series by F. T. Bradley

-5. Steel Trap: The Academy by Ridley Pearson
+5. Steel Trapp: The Academy by Ridley Pearson

 Another “all is not as it seems” chapter book in which an elite east coast boarding school covers as a spy training school that serves as a recruiting source for young undercover operatives.
 Steven “Steel” Trapp’s FBI father enrolls him at this school not realizing that foreign agent bad guys have infiltrated the school creating danger both for Steel inside the school as well as on the outside when he’s on a “job” in Boston. [chapter book, ages 10 and up]

-4. N.E.R.D.S.: National Espionage, Rescue, and Defense Society (Book One) by Michael Buckley
+4. N.E.R.D.S.: National Espionage, Rescue, and Defense Society (series) by Michael Buckley

 I’m not sure if my son would relate to a nerdy version of spy school, but I know this is a hugely popular series for middle school boys.
 Though tagged for ages 8 and up, it seems to also work for reluctant boy readers ages 12 and up.
 Think Revenge of the Nerds via spy school with very technologically advanced gadgetry.
 I think my son would like the gadgets and the humor in this series. [chapter book, ages 9 and up]